Macrometacorp/docs/docs/cep/query-guide/having-where.md

 title: HAVING | WHERE
 ---

 `HAVING` and `WHERE` provide a way of filtering events based on a specified condition of the query output stream attributes.
 It accepts any type of condition including a combination of functions and attributes that produces a Boolean result.
 They allow events to passthrough if the condition results in `true`, and drops if it results in a `false`.

 ## Purpose

 `HAVING` and `WHERE` help to select the events that are relevant for the output based on the attributes those are produced by the `SELECT` clause and omit the ones that are not.

+In Macrometa, `HAVING` and `WHERE` are interchangeable.
+In SQL, the `WHERE` clause cannot be used with aggregates, but the `HAVING` clause can.

 ## Syntax